KRR-Oxford/DeepOnto/docs/bio-ml.md

 $\textsf{Bio-ML}$ incorporates **five** ontology pairs for both equivalence and subsumption ontology matching, two of them are based on **Mondo** and three of them are based on **UMLS**.
 These datasets are constructed with the following steps:

 - **Ontology Preprocessing**: Checking ontology integrity, removing deprecated or redundant classes.
 - **Ontology Pruning**: Obtaining a sub-ontology subject to a list of preserved class IRIs.
-For Mondo ontologies, classes are preserved based on the **reference mappings**; For UMLS ontologies, classes are preserved based on the **semantic types** (see [Ontology Pruning][#ontology-pruning]).
+For Mondo ontologies, classes are preserved based on the **reference mappings**; For UMLS ontologies, classes are preserved based on the **semantic types** (see [Ontology Pruning](#ontology-pruning)).
-- **Subsumption Mapping Construction**: Reference subsumption mappings are constructed from the reference equivalence mappings, subject to target class deletion, i.e., if an equivalence mapping is used for constructing a subsumption mapping, its target ontology class will be removed to enforce direct subsumption matching (see [Ontology Pruning][#subsumption-mapping-construction]).
+- **Subsumption Mapping Construction**: Reference subsumption mappings are constructed from the reference equivalence mappings, subject to target class deletion, i.e., if an equivalence mapping is used for constructing a subsumption mapping, its target ontology class will be removed to enforce direct subsumption matching (see [Ontology Pruning](#subsumption-mapping-construction)).
-- **Candidate Mapping Generation**: To evaluate an OM system using ranking-based metrics, we generate a list of negative candidate mappings for each reference mapping using different heuristics (see [Ontology Pruning][#candidate-mapping-generation]).
+- **Candidate Mapping Generation**: To evaluate an OM system using ranking-based metrics, we generate a list of negative candidate mappings for each reference mapping using different heuristics (see [Ontology Pruning](#candidate-mapping-generation)).
 - **Locality Module Enrichment** (NEW!):

 These datasets are constructed using the approaches described in [OM Dataset Consturction](#om-dataset-construction).